matthewarucan/Google-Data-Analytics-Case-Study/README.md

 ## 5: SHARE
 The Share phase of data analytics involves communicating our findings and insights effectively to stakeholders or decision-makers.
 This phase is critical because the value of our analysis depends on how well others understand and act on it.

+Average Total Steps, Calories and Active Minutes Per Day:
 ![](assets/graph.png)
+This graph presents the average total steps, calories burned, and total daily active minutes over one month (our data covers only one month).
+All three metrics fluctuate but generally appear to correlate closely with one another.
+Days with higher steps tend to have higher calorie burn and more active minutes.
+There is a notable peak around April 24, with an average of 11,377 steps, corresponding to higher calorie burn and active minutes.
+Conversely, a significant drop occurs on May 13, with all metrics reaching their lowest point.
+This could indicate an anomaly or a rest day.